 A number of scenarios are considered and those with the most material impact or the highest plausibility are developed into detailed scenarios.
-Scenarios are documented to an appropriate level of detail.
+Scenarios are documented to an appropriate level of detail including assessments, rationale, and mitigations.

-Completed scenarios can be used for a number of different purposes including Reverse Stress Testing, validation of regulatory capital calculations and education and awareness.
+Completed scenarios can be used for a number of different purposes including validation of regulatory capital calculations and understanding of vulnerabilities and where mitigations are required.